-The nearly-unparalleled technical facility, brilliant ear for lush tonal color, and innovative programming style have made Peter Richard Conte one of the most revered and sought-after “orchestral” organists of this era.
-He was appointed Wanamaker Grand Court Organist in 1989 ̶ the fourth person to hold that title since the organ first played in 1911 – where he presides over the world’s largest fully-functioning musical instrument, at over 29,000 pipes, located at the Macy’s Department Store in the heart of downtown Philadelphia.
+The nearly unparalleled technical facility, brilliantly exacting ear for lush tonal color, and innovative programming style have made Peter Richard Conte one of the most revered and sought-after “orchestral” organists in the United States.
+He was appointed Wanamaker Grand Court Organist in 1989—the fourth person to hold that title since the organ first played in 1911—where he presides over the world’s largest fully-functioning musical instrument, at over 29,000 pipes, located in the Macy’s Department Store in the heart of downtown Philadelphia.
 The organ is heard in recital twice daily, six days per week, with Mr. Conte playing a majority of those recitals.
-He is also Principal Organist at Longwood Gardens in Kennett Square, PA, and since 1991, has served as Choirmaster and Organist of Saint Clement’s Church, Philadelphia, where he directs a professional choir in an extensive music program firmly rooted in the Anglo-Catholic tradition.
-He is also a frequent collaborator and soloist with the Philadelphia Orchestra, and a guest artist with the Philly Pops for their annual Christmas Spectacular.
+He is also Principal Organist at Longwood Gardens in Kennett Square, PA and, since 1991, has served as Choirmaster and Organist of Saint Clement’s Church, Philadelphia, where he directs a professional choir in a music program firmly rooted in the high Anglo-Catholic tradition.
+He is also a frequent collaborator and soloist with the Philadelphia Orchestra and a guest artist with the Philly Pops for their annual Christmas Spectacular.

-Mr. Conte is highly regarded as a skillful performer of the standard organ repertoire, arranger of orchestral and popular transcriptions, and as a silent film accompanist.
-His recitals can include such diverse works as Bernstein’s Overture to ‘Candide’, Dupré’s Symphonie Passion, Mussorgsky’s Night on Bald Mountain, “period pieces” such as Londonderry Air, and works by unknowns such as Firmin Swinnen and Oliphant Chuckerbutty.
+Mr. Conte is widely revered as a skillful performer of the standard organ repertoire, arranger of orchestral and popular transcriptions, and a silent film accompanist.
+His recitals include such diverse works as Bernstein’s Overture to ‘Candide,’ Dupré’s Symphonie Passion, Mussorgsky’s Night on Bald Mountain, “period pieces” such as Londonderry Air, opera arias and choruses by Mascagni and Strauss, and works by little-known American composers such as Firmin Swinnen and Oliphant Chuckerbutty.
 He has been featured several times on National Public Radio, and on ABC television's “Good Morning America” and “World News Tonight.”
 For 13 years he was heard on “The Wanamaker Organ Hour” radio show, broadcast via the internet at WRTI.ORG.
 He has appeared as a featured artist at numerous conventions of the American Guild of Organists and the Organ Historical Society, and as soloist with orchestras around the country.

 Peter Richard Conte is represented in North America exclusively by Phillip Truckenbrod Concert Artists, LLC.